The physical changes that occur during puberty are usually marked by distinct stages of development.

 - your penis and testicles will continue to grow, and your scrotum will become darker

-- your pubic hair will appear more adult-like, but will not have spread to your inner thighs
+- your pubic hair will appear more adult-like, but won't have spread to your inner thighs

 - you should start growing underarm hair